Northern Water Snake

-It is stocky and comes in a variety of colors and patterns ranging from reddish brown to brown-black with dark blotches on its back and sides.
-Its body length ranges from 22 - 53 inches.
-It looks very similar to the venomous water moccasin, or cottonmouth, neither of which lives in Ohio.
-Despite this fact, the northern water snake is frequently killed because of their appearance.
+This stocky snake comes in a variety of colors and patterns ranging from reddish brown to brown-black with dark blotches on its back and sides.
+Its body length ranges from 24 to 42 inches.
+The northern water snake is often mistaken, due to its appearance, for the venomous water moccasin or cottonmouth snakes, neither of which lives in Ohio.
+The Northern Water Snake is not venomous and does not pose a significant threat to humans.

-Northern water snakes typically eat frogs, small fish, salamanders, small turtles, crustaceans, and small mammals.
+Northern Water Snakes typically eat frogs, small fish, salamanders, small turtles, crustaceans, and small mammals.